The Key Elements of a Real Estate Purchase Agreement

 • Seller does not move out on time

-Purchase agreements often contain directives indicating steps buyers or sellers are allowed to take if the other party defaults on the agreement.
+Purchase agreements often contain directives indicating steps that buyers or sellers are allowed to take if the other party defaults on the agreement.
 These may include forfeiting earnest money or pursuing litigation.

 Counter Offer